spacebanana420/yuuka/README.md

 # Yuuka
-Yuuka is a fast and lightweight build tool for nuilding your Java projects from the CLI in a simple way.
+Yuuka is a fast and lightweight build tool for building your Java projects from the CLI in a simple way.
 Yuuka implements the Java compiler and JAR management tool for building and packaging while it manages and cleans up your projects in a platform-agnostic way.

 ## Requirements
 * Java 11 or newer